JunaidKhan444/Task-Manager/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-If you'd like to contribute to the Task Manager, please follow these steps:
+Contributions are wholeheartedly welcomed!
+To contribute to the Task Manager, follow these steps:

 1. Fork the repository.
-2. Create a new branch : `git checkout -b my-feature`.
+2. Create a new branch: `git checkout -b my-feature`.
-3. Make your changes and commit them : `git commit -am 'Add new feature'`.
+3. Make your changes and commit them: `git commit -am 'Add new feature'`.
-4. Push the changes to your fork : `git push origin my-feature`.
+4. Push the changes to your fork: `git push origin my-feature`.
-5. Submit a pull request detailing your change.
+5. Submit a pull request outlining your proposed changes.